Adeorgomes/tindog/README.md

 # tindog
-# A dating site for dogs
+# A dating site for dogs.
-# HTML css and vanilla javascript was used
+# HTML css and vanilla javascript was used.
-# This was my first website
+# This was my first website.